top of page

 ASFNR-NMA Joint Award

-The American Society of Functional Neuroradiology (ASFNR) and the National Medical Association (NMA) are very proud to announce a new, joint Award with the goal of increasing the number of underrepresented minority radiologists engaged in the field of functional neuroradiology.
+The American Society of Functional Neuroradiology (ASFNR) and the National Medical Association (NMA) are very proud to announce a joint Award with the goal of increasing the number of underrepresented minority radiologists engaged in the field of functional neuroradiology.

 Background